boytchev/virtual-prosthetics/docs/api.md

-# Static parts
+## Shapes

-Static part are robot parts without motors.
-They cannot be rotated, unless they are attached to a motor.
+Shapes are robot parts without motors.
+They cannot be rotated, unless they are attached to a motor or are set as a motor with [`setMotor`](#setmotor).